LostbBlizzard/UCodeLang/UCodeDocumentation/src/ForImplementers/CompilerAndVM.md

   }
   else
   {
-    //your ucode some how failed
+    //your code some how failed
     ULangTest::LogErrors(std::cout, myCompiler);
   }
 }